What is the political status of the State of Manipur?

 Manipur is a constitutional Monarchy rule State.

-Manipur got independence from the British on 14 August 1947
+Manipur gained independence from the British on 14 August 1947

-Manipur got independence from the British by the bilateral political agreement made between the Agent to the Crown Representative and Manipur State Darbar.
+Manipur gained independence from the British by the bilateral political agreement made between the Agent to the Crown Representative and Manipur State Darbar.

 What is the geographical area of Manipur?

 The State’s territory consists of a valley 700 square miles [1,806 sq.km.] in the area and surrounded by a belt of hills 8000 square miles [20,640 sq.km.] in the area.